jvican/sbt-release-early/README.md

 > — [Rick Sanchez](rick)

 `sbt-release-early` is an sbt plugin to follow the maxim `"Release early, release often"`.
-It provides a way to release artifacts on merge in an easy way thanks to its support for automatic releases.
+It provides an automatic way to release artifacts on merge and via git tags.

-*No user will ever beg you to release an artifact again*!
+Goals:
+1. Maintainers cut and handle releases in a breeze.
+1. Users do not need to beg maintainers to release.
+1. Open-source contributors have access to their changes as soon as their PRs are merged.

 ## Installation